GrapesJS/grapesjs/docs/getting-started.md

 </Demo>

 ## Style Manager
-An important step in any web project is the style definition and with the built-in style manager module you're able to do so freely and quickly.
+An important step in any web project is the style definition and with the built-in style manager module you're able to do it easily and quickly.
 The style manager is composed by style properties and grouped by sectors, so let's see how to define a basic set of them.

 -- show how to render SM and show style for width, height, padding, Typography, shadows